90% of my couples are from out of state, so it’s important to me to create an experience they’ll remember forever.

 Intimate dinner with your fam

-If you’re bridging the gap between an elopement and an intimate wedding, this is a great way to do it!
-Say your “I do’s” with only bae by your side, and then head back to your Airbnb to celebrate with your loved ones.
+If you’re bridging the gap between an elopement and an intimate wedding, I call that a hybrid elopement.
+Spending time with your friends and family over an intimate dinner is a great way to include them!
+Say your “I do’s” with only bae by your side and then head back to your Airbnb or a restaurant to celebrate with your loved ones.
 Take the stress away by hiring a caterer to really make it a celebration to remember.

 Read letters from special people

-I love this idea if you’re adamant about eloping alone, but still want to incorporate friends and family.
-Reach out to the people who mean the most and ask if they’ll write something special for you.
+As far as non-traditional wedding ideas go, I love this one if you’re adamant about eloping alone but still want to incorporate friends and family.
+Reach out to the people who mean the most and ask if they’ll write something special for you two.
 Whether it’s lovey-dovey well wishes, funny advice, or a favorite memory of you and bae, it’ll definitely be a special moment you won’t forget.
-AND you’ll have the letters forever!
+AND you’ll have the letters forever.

 Polaroids

-Polaroids are trendy AF right now.
+Polaroids are back, and I’m here for it.
 Snap some pictures throughout your day and make a small album when you get back home.
-Obvi you’ll have your professional photos to show off too, but Polaroids are 1.)
-FUN, 2.) can capture more intimate moments your photographer may not be around for, and 3.) capture the moment in real time with instant printing.
-There’s something so special about that.
+You’ll have your professional photos to show off too, but Polaroids are 1.)
+FUN and 2.) can capture more intimate moments your photographer may not be around for.
+I also take some film photos for my couples to give them variety in their elopement album.

 Make a video for your future selves

 Remember in elementary school when your class made a time capsule that will probably never see the light of day?
-Similar idea, but this won’t go forgotten.
+Similar idea, but this won’t be forgotten.
 Sit down with bae on the day of your elopement and record a video to watch together in the future.
 Maybe it’s about how you’re feeling that day, what you love about each other, or what your hopes are for your future.
-I’m tearing up just thinking about how sweet re-watching it will be.

 Write one-year anniversary notes

-If you’re not comfy with making a video, nothing beats a hand written letter.
-Just make sure the more responsible partner is in charge of keeping them safe… You don’t wanna lose these!
+If you’re not comfy with making a video, nothing beats a handwritten letter.
+Just make sure the more responsible partner is in charge of keeping them safe… You don’t want to lose these keepsakes.

 Enjoy your favorite meal together

-Y’all know I’m a foodie, so I love the idea of celebrating your elopement with food.
+I’m a big foodie, so I love the idea of celebrating your elopement with a fun snack or meal.
 Pack up a homemade PB&J (are we team grape or strawberry?) or get a little boujee with a charcuterie board complete with your fave goodies.
-Pack it all up for an intimate picnic with your boo as your first meal as ONE.
+Pack it all up for an intimate picnic with your boo.
+I’m also always down to make a stop for McDonald’s or Taco Bell!

 Get creative with your unity ceremony

-There are so many unique non-traditional wedding ideas that you and bae can signify becoming one.
-Take unity shots (Illinois peeps, we’re leaving the Malört AT HOME), take a Polaroid selfie you’ll have forever, or head to a tattoo parlor after to really seal the deal.
-My badass couples have done some crazy cool things!
+There are so many unique ways you and bae can signify becoming one.
+Take unity shots (Illinois friends, we’re leaving the Malört AT HOME), take a Polaroid selfie you’ll have forever, or head to a tattoo parlor after saying “I do” to really seal the deal.
+If you come elope in Colorado, I know some amazing tattoo artists who will even come to you!

 Share a first dance

-Just because you’re not having a traditional wedding doesn’t mean it can’t have traditional elements.
-Pack up a portable speaker (or shit even your phone) and queue up your favorite song for a memorable moment.
-Be sure to download the song – most locations here in Colorado do not have cell service!
+Maybe this shouldn’t be on a list of non-traditional wedding ideas, but just because you’re not having a traditional wedding doesn’t mean it can’t have traditional elements.
+Pack up a portable speaker (or you can even use your phone) and queue up your favorite song for a memorable moment.

-This could be as simple as embroidering on a dress or suit, or as wild as personalizing your undies.
+This could be as simple as embroidery on a dress or suit, or as wild as personalizing your undies.
 I’ve even seen custom Vans, which are SICK.

 Hire a private chef

-After a long and emotional day, let someone else pamper you with a bomb-ass meal.
-Private chefs are super popular with my couples staying at Airbnb’s as a unique way to end their day.
-We can even talk about splurging on a canna-infused meal – hell yeah, welcome to colorado.
-Recommended Vendor: Harvest to Home
+After a long and emotional day, let someone else pamper you with a delicious meal.
+Private chefs are super popular with my couples staying at an Airbnb or VRBO as a unique way to end their day.
+If you’re interested, hit me up for my favorite recs!

 Get ready together

-Instead of spending the morning apart like lame-ass tradition says, why not wake up and start the day together with your favorite breakfast?
+Instead of spending the morning apart like tradition says, why not wake up and start the day together with your favorite breakfast?
 Share some alone time by helping each other get dressed for the day and put the finishing touches on your vows.
-This is the best way to give Auntie Karen a heart attack and embrace the non-traditional theme of your elopement day.

 Do an activity you really love